-- Gazumping protection if offer accepted is at least £1000 higher than yours
+Gazumping protection, if the offer is accepted, is at least £1000 higher than yours

 There are certain circumstances where Home Buyers’ Protection Insurance will apply, which are:

-- The house repayments lender insists on rectification works being carried out, or applies a retention on the loan, before they make funds available
+The house repayments lender insists on rectification works being carried out, or applies retention on the loan, before they make funds available